 You have a right to safety.
 Ask your landlord about safety features before signing a lease.
 Take note of smoke and carbon monoxide detectors when you tour the unit or house.
 Test them at the same time; sure it's bold, but it's your life.
-Take note of fire extinguishers and ask when they were last services.
+Take note of fire extinguishers and ask when they were last serviced.
 Ask to see the inspection certificate for the heater.
 Think of renting a house or an apartment like buying a used car.
 If they can't prove that the thing has been cared for and will treat you well, don't buy it.

 When searching for a new place to live, use the checklist at the right of this page to guide your questions and make sure you get the right answers.

 If you have asked your landlord to replace the smoke detectors or give you a fire extinguisher and they have not done so, they are gambling on your life!
 If your landlord is not complying with fire code or you feel that your apartment or house is unsafe and/or at risk for catching fire, notify the Denver Fire Department by calling the Fire Prevention Division at 720-913-3474.